castellanosje/docker-graphql-php-mysql-react/README.md

 # docker-graphql-php-mysql-react

-a docker container with mariadb, php and composer
+a docker container with mariadb, php, composer and graphql